History of arcade video games: Home console competition

-Around the mid-1990s, the fifth-generation home consoles, Sega Saturn, PlayStation, and Nintendo 64, also began offering true 3D graphics, along with improved sound and better 2D graphics than the previous fourth generation of video game consoles.
-By 1995, personal computers followed, with 3D accelerator cards.
-While arcade systems such as the Sega Model 3 remained considerably more advanced than home systems in the late 1990s, the technological advantage that arcade games had, in their ability to customize and use the latest graphics and sound chips, slowly began narrowing, and the convenience of home games eventually caused a decline in arcade gaming.
+In the mid-1990s, the fifth-generation home consoles, Sega Saturn, PlayStation, and Nintendo 64, began offering true 3D graphics, along with improved sound and better 2D graphics than the previous fourth generation of video game consoles.
+By 1995, personal computers followed, with 3D accelerator cards. the technological advantage that arcade games had, in their ability to customize and use the latest graphics and sound chips, began narrowing, and the convenience of console games caused a decline in arcade gaming in the latter half of the 90s.
 Sega's sixth generation console, the Dreamcast, could produce 3D graphics comparable to the Sega NAOMI arcade system in 1998, after which Sega produced more powerful arcade systems such as the Sega NAOMI Multiboard and Sega Hikaru in 1999 and the Sega NAOMI 2 in 2000, before Sega eventually stopped manufacturing expensive proprietary arcade system boards, with their subsequent arcade boards being based on more affordable commercial console or PC components.

-During the late 1990s, arcade video games declined, while console games overtook arcade video games for the first time around 1997–1998.
-Up until then, the arcade video game market had larger revenue than consoles.
+By the late 1990s, arcade video games lost dominance, while console games overtook arcade video games for the first time at around 1997.
+Until then, the arcade video game market had larger revenue than consoles.
 In 1997, Konami began releasing a number of music-based games that used unique peripherals to control the game in time to music, including Beatmania and GuitarFreaks, culminating in the 1998 release of Dance Dance Revolution (DDR) in Japan, a new style of arcade game that used a dance pad and required players to tap their feet on appropriate squares on the pad in time to notes on screen in synchronization to popular music.
 DDR later released in the West in 1999, and while it did not enjoy the same popularity in Japan initially, it led the trend of rhythm games in arcades.

 Regional divergences (2000−2019)

-Worldwide arcade video game revenue stabilized in the early 2000s after years of declining revenue in the late 1990s, during which time it had been surpassed in revenue by the console, handheld and PC game industries.
+Worldwide arcade video game revenue stabilized in the early 2000s after years of declining revenue in the latter half of the 1990s, during which time it had been surpassed in revenue by the console, handheld and PC game industries.
 Arcade video games continue to be a thriving industry in Eastern Asian countries such as Japan and China, where arcades are widespread across the region.